ShivaanshK/Crypto-Hedge-Fund/README.md

 Node.js must be installed on your system to run this program

 Execution:
-1. cd into the diretory
+1. cd into the directory
 2. run `node App.js`

 #Task